 Expect performance to be nippy, thanks to a Snapdragon 845 processor.
 For storage the Pixel 3 comes with either 64 GB or 128 GB built-in.
 And both phones are IP68-rated for dust and water resistance.

 And that’s everything Google told us about Google Pixel 3 and Google Pixel 3 XL.
-If you want to be one of the first people in the country to get your hands on one, you can pre-order the Pixel 3 or Pixel 3 XL from Carphone Warehouse.
+If you'd like to get your hands on one, you can order the Pixel 3 or Pixel 3 XL from Carphone Warehouse.
 As part of the deal, you'll get YouTube Music Premium worth £60 for 6 months.

 What do you think so far?
 Let us know your thoughts in the comments below.